ituncali/USV-Data-Management/README.md

 # USV-Data-Management
 Scripts and Functions  for Organizing, Cleaning and Analyzing  USV Data

-#TODO

-* Do something about this folder because it is sad :(
+# TODO

+* Rbind correct_labels list output
+* DO something about duplicated outpus for several rounds of correct_lab